Are you a green card holder concerned about accidentally registering to vote during the 2024 election?

 Increased voter registration campaigns during election years mean higher chances of these mistakes.
 As immigration attorneys, we want to ensure that lawful permanent residents remain protected and eligible for citizenship by avoiding preventable errors.

 If you’re unsure about your voter status or need guidance on your path to U.S. citizenship, Gardner & Mendoza, P.C. is here to assist.
-Reach out for a consultation to protect your eligibility and ensure your naturalization process goes smoothly.
+Contact us for a consultation to protect your eligibility and ensure your naturalization process goes smoothly.